ieeeWang/YOLOv3-on-noisy-mnist/README.md

 ## Installation
 First, clode or download this GitHub repository.
-For Windows, put wget.exe under the project foler.
+For Windows, put wget.exe under the project folder.

 Install requirements and download pretrained weights:
 ```